 W. Bradley Hunt joined Mackenzie Hughes in 2004 and is a partner in the

 firm.
-His practice focuses on (1) commercial litigation and (2) zoning
+His practice focuses on: (1) commercial litigation, and (2) zoning

-and land use law.
+and municipal law.

-Brad has broad commercial litigation experience.
-He has litigated cases involving insurance coverage, real estate, zoning, environmental issues,
+Brad has broad commercial litigation experience in state and federal

+courts.
+He has litigated cases involving insurance coverage, real estate,

-the Appellate Division of the Supreme Court of the State of New York.
+and the Appellate Division of the Supreme Court of the State of New York.

-and zoning boards for several years.
+and zoning boards for years.
+In addition, he has litigated a wide variety

-complex cases in state and federal courts throughout the nation.
-He is
+state and federal courts throughout the nation.

 Brad lives in Syracuse with his wife and three sons.
 He is a graduate